huaweicloud/terraform-provider-huaweicloud/docs/data-sources/dms_kafka_instances.md

 * `public_conn_addresses` - The instance public access address.
   The format of each connection address is `{IP address}:{port}`.

+* `retention_policy` - The action to be taken when the memory usage reaches the disk capacity threshold.

 * `dumping` - Whether to dumping is enabled.

 * `enable_auto_topic` - Whether to enable automatic topic creation.